Meeco/js-sdk/packages/sdk/README.md

 const secretService = new SecretService();

 const username = await userService.generateUsername();
-// This secret should be retuned to the user for safe keeping const secret = await secretService.generateSecret(username);
+// This secret should be returned to the user for safe keeping const secret = await secretService.generateSecret(username);
 const user = await userService.create(password, secret);
 // We now have the Meeco user `AuthData` to use for future calls and encryption.